Pillars of FDU

 Current qualified Pillar Society members will be permitted to submit one nomination.
 All current Pillar recipients, upon promotion to the rank of Assistant Vice President, Associate Vice President or Vice President, will retain their position as Pillar but are removed from the nomination and election process.

 Nominations will be forwarded to the Office of Human Resources and vetted for adherence to the eligibility criteria referenced above.

-The Office of Human Resources will determine the results, selecting no more than two recipients from each major New Jersey campus, and communicate accordingly with the Office of the President, both Campus Provosts and Office of Public Relations.
+The Office of Human Resources will determine the results, selecting no more than two recipients from each major New Jersey campus, and communicate accordingly with the Office of the President, both Campus Executives and Office of Communications.